 What happened this past holiday season?
 You had a great holiday offer that attracted consumers to your website, but yet the traffic spike was not reflected in your sales.
-The results above are from what is can be referred to as “empty shopping cart syndrome.“ And on average, 71 percent of online shopping carts are left before a purchase is made.
-To avoid shopping cart abandonment on your small business website, here are a few tips.
+The results above are from what is can be referred to as “empty shopping cart syndrome.“ On average, 71 percent of online shopping carts are left before a purchase is made.
+To avoid an empty shopping cart on your small business website, here are a few tips.

 1. Be Transparent with Prices